Pinnawala Elephant Orphanage, Sri Lanka

 Engagement with Minister of Wildlife, vis-a-vis collaborations at Pinnawala

-In January 2017, We were invited by the Director of Wildlife Health to assemble a group of conservationists, including noted Sri Lankan conservationist, Otara Gunewardene, to discuss improvements at Pinnawala.
+In January 2017, we were invited by government officials to discuss improvements at Pinnawala.
 As a result of that discussion, we were invited to submit recommendations to (then) Minister Perera.
 The next month, Perera flew to Thailand to visit our friend Lek Chailert’s Elephant Nature Park.
 Lek understood that his intent was to further his understanding about modern-day operations at comparable elephant sanctuaries.
 At that point we were optimistic that change at Pinnawala would proceed, however, Perera has since “backslided.”
 In late April 2017, Perera made an announcement that he will begin selling elephants to private individuals at $60.000 each, while gifting them to temples at no cost.
+Then in mid 2017, Perera made many elephants available for parading in Kandy's Perahera event.
+He has since been removed as Wildlife Minister, while his horrendous policies remain in place.
+The new Minister has yet to make major policy decisions.

-Attempting to regain our momentum, SavingGanesh flooded social media with stories and information about Pinnawala and has been pressuring Minister Perera back to the table.
-Consequently, the minister approved our veterinary EleCare program (Winter 2018) and thus the wildlife department facilitated our work at both Pinnawala and the Elephant Transit Home in Udawalawe, where 40 orphaned elephants are currently being maintained until being released back to the wild.
+Attempting to regain our momentum, in mid 2017, SavingGanesh flooded social media with stories and information about Pinnawala and pressured Minister Perera back to the table.
+Consequently, the minister approved our veterinary EleCare program (Winter 2018) and thus the government facilitated our work at both Pinnawala and the Elephant Transit Home in Udawalawe, where 40 orphaned elephants are currently being maintained until being released back to the wild.

 EleCare Vet Tour - Winter 2018: